AdamKyle/flare/README.md

 ## Getting started with Development:

 - `git clone ...`
-- cp .env.example .env (see below on websockets)
+- cp .env.example .env (see below on websockets and redis)
 - `composer install && yarn && php artisan migrate --seed && php artisan create:admin email && yarn dev`
-- Log in as an admin (you will have to reset your password first), you will be known as "God" when chatting and will be able to view the dashboard.
+- start redis: eg, `redis-server /usr/local/etc/redis.conf`
+- start websockets: `php artisan websocket:serve`
+- listen for queues: `php artisan queue:work --queue=high,default --tries=1`
+- From there you cn register as a new player.
+  - Or since you ran the `create:admn` command you can reset your admin password and login as admin to make changes to the game<sup>*</sup>.
 - Regular players, who sign up, will only see the game section.

+<sup>*</sup> See setting up an email below.

 ## Redis